claukers/miqro-sequelize-express/README.md

     MapModelHandler((value, index, array, req) => {
         return {
             ...
-        } // every result from the ModelHandler will be mapped by this }),
+        } // every result from the ModelHandler will be mapped to this even if result is paginated }),
     ResponseHandler(...)
 ]);
 ...
 ```